tonyhannaa/ISDMGroup2Israt/ISDM Assignment.md

 Define the problem

-The second stage of the design thinking process is by evaluating the problems encountered while understanding the requirements of the customers.
+The first stage of the design thinking deals with the expectation and requirements while on the second stage it is crucial to identify any issues.
+It is in our best interest for the development team to gather as many requirements in the first stage(Empathize).
+This will enhance the whole process as deployment, creating prototype and testing will take place as per the requirement.
+The second stage of the design thinking process is  conducted by evaluating the problems encountered while understanding the requirements of the customers.
 There will also be cases where the customer may change their requirements time and again.
+In such cases requirements may have to be changed and problems should be identified again.

-After studying through the requirements we can come to a conclusion that  it is vital that we eliminate customers hanging up the calls at busy times.This will not only keep end customers happy but will help to increase sales.
+After analysing through the requirements the team can come to a conclusion that it is vital that the new system eliminates customers hanging up the calls at busy times.This will not only keep end customers happy but will help to increase sales and increase the rate of customers coming back to the travel company to book holidays .
 The long wait time is a major factor to be considered that leads to customer hanging up calls.
-The IS should be able to reduce the wait time so the customers do not have to face any delay.
+The IS should be able to reduce the wait time so the customers do not have to face any delays.

-The deployment to minimise this delay will allow the customer to
+Considering the identification of the problems encountered in the second stage, the elimination of these issues will enable the company to achieve its goals.
+This will help the customers to remain in the call, a relationship manager will be available to serve them and a sale potential sale can be made whereas the company would have lost a customer using their old system.
+The new system implementation would also reduce the call time or engage customers in some other way, in this way the customer will not hang up on the call.

+Ideate

 ### What is our Design Thinking Approach?
 (Michael)
 #### What, How and Why?
-#### Empathy Map
+#### Empathy Map (Bidhan )

 ### Agile Methodology (Scrum).
 What is it?
 And how did we use it?
 (Bilal)